 By Sam Forgione

-The dollar also fell on worries that violence in Iraq would disrupt oil supplies.
-Traders said violence in the second-largest OPEC producer raised concerns of larger geopolitical conflict and a sustained period of higher oil prices.
+Traders said violence in the second-largest OPEC producer has raised concerns of a sustained period of higher oil prices.
 They dismissed, meanwhile, data showing slightly weaker-than-expected U.S. consumer sentiment in June.

-The U.S. dollar index, which measures the dollar against a basket of six major currencies, was last down 0.28 percent at 80.565.
-The euro was last up 0.18 percent against the dollar at $1.354.
+The U.S. dollar index, which measures the dollar against a basket of six major currencies, was last up 0.04 percent at 80.606.
+The euro was last down 0.08 percent against the dollar at $1.354.
 The dollar was last up 0.27 percent against the yen at 101.985.